yashshukla1319/hackerrank/README.md

 Default interface methods are an efficient way to deal with this issue.
 They allow us to add new methods to an interface that are automatically available in the implementations.
 Thus, there's no need to modify the implementing classes.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________
+`Generics`All generic method declarations have a type parameter section delimited by angle brackets (< and >) that precedes the method's return type ( < E > in the next example).
+Generics also provide compile-time type safety that allows programmers to catch invalid types at compile time.